CS-LWR/Self-Learning-VAE-for-EEG-Artifact-Removal/README.md

 Benchmark B – Extended benchmarks with representative deep learning models (mobile-DAE).

 Me_VAE/Code – Customized VAE implementation in MATLAB and Python, including encoder–decoder structures and training loop.
+It is notable that 2D convolutional layer with specific filter setting [heinght:1, width:3] is applied to support customized training, not normal 1D convolutional layer, but the effect is the same as you can monitor the training process by pause and check in workspace.

 Self-learning – Explorations on online and self-learning strategies for adaptive EEG denoising.